rolfz/RevoxWebSocketRemote3/Readme.md

 ## Contributors

-Contact rolfz(at)z-control for any questions regarding this code
+Contact rolfz(at)z-control.ch for any questions regarding this code

 ## License